kriscupofty/dbt-projects/jaffle_shop/README.md

 # Jaffle Shop dbt Project
 ## Set-up
-Create a profiles.yml file to connect to BigQuery
+Create a profiles.yml file to connect to BigQuery.

 ## Workflows
 - Production Job (Monday-Saturday at midnight)